NUISANCEMC/HEPData/README.md

 * If multiple flux tables are provided for a single table then it should be assumed that events should be generated for all tables and combined based on their relative magntiude.
 * Where possible flux tables should be specified as the exact flux prediction used for the given measurement when the analysis took place.  _PS: On the fence about this..._
 _LP: I think we need to make this recommendation, T2K analyses that 'fit' the flux out for a given xsec measurement, we've seen that by not giving the post fit flux CV you can screw up comparisons by using the general flux prediction blindly.
 This might be a detail that we could include if we turn this into a tech paper._

+* Flux prediction tables should include a `bin_content_type` qualifier, that must have one of two values:

+  * `count`: The histogram is a normal histogram where the bin height corresponds to the sum of weights within the bin
+  * `count_per_bin_width`: The bin height for each bin corresponds to the sum of weights in that bin divided by the width of the bin (or some reference width, as when the height units look like: `events /50 MeV`).

 ### Neutrino Energy Cuts